 Onshape co-founder Jon Hirschtick, in an interview with Design News, said, “For manufacturing, it's not just about the metaverse, it's about augmented reality.
 Digital info can be objects such as sensors in fixed locations with data about a physical machine.
 Augmented reality is where you’re after digital information over the real world.”

-How Companies Leverage CAD for their Metaverse
+How Companies Can Leverage the Industrial Metaverse

 1. Rapid production process design: Manufacturers can drag and drop assets into their metaverse simulations to identify how to become more efficient, productive or cost-effective in real life.

 2. More collaborative product development: Team members can easily collaborate by discussing, testing and analyzing 3D models before implementing results in the physical world.
 The process not only cuts down on disagreements but also expedites the product life-cycle.